Relationship Disclosure Document

 How does LDIC Inc. provide these services?

-The foundation of LDIC’s investment approach is an emphasis on fundamental research.
-The firm follows a bottom-up investment process, focusing on companies that are regional or global leaders in their industries.
-Each investment candidate must meet four criteria to be considered for purchase:
+The foundation of LDIC’s investment approach is a strong emphasis on fundamental research.
+The firm follows a bottom-up investment process, focusing on companies that are regional or global leaders in their

-What types of portfolio does LDIC specialize in?
+What types of portfolios does LDIC specialize in?

 Who runs LDIC?